FartuunH/Wordle/README.md

 5. display the result at the end
    4.1 if the player's guessed the correct word play congratulations and shake the screen and play flying baloons or change the screen color

+6. user stories
+  6.1 i need to see the  words in clear color
+  6.2 i need to know when to reset need to know if i win or loss
+  6.3 i need to see screen is shaking and congrating for my winnings